Agg242/TestSamples/README.md

 # TestSamples
 Trivial audio sample player for Amiga with Vampire V4 hardware

-Simple test program to play different kinds of samples on a vampirized Amiga.
+Simple test program to play different kinds of samples on a vampirized Amiga.<br>
+Debug binary prints information about audio sample, you'd better try it first.<br>
 Tested on Amiga 500 with Firebird.

 Usage: SAMPLE,PAULA/S,VOLUME/K/N